Yahnich/yahnich.github.io/README.md

 ## Round Scaling
 - Boss Damage and Health no longer scales linearly with player count, more/less units are spawned at certain breakpoints.
 Health and Damage still scales up if a breakpoint isn't reached.
+- Tuned up baseline Health scaling from +75% diminishing to +100% diminishing.

 ## Enrage
 - Enrage now gives units unobstructed movement after 5 stacks.